-Whatever you ‘have’ done, thought, felt, or imagined being that it is past tense is gone, and vanished forever!
+Whatever you ‘have’ done, thought, felt, or imagined being is past tense, is gone, and vanished forever!

 Whatever you are going to do, think about, feel or imagine has yet to come in the future sense because it is not yet here…. until IT IS and then when it is, it is not the future which never comes, it is here and forever here.